M-Yobby/PLP-Color-Quiz/QUIZ GAME README.md

 ```
 Pick a color: indigo
 You chose the color indigo.
-Enter the category: tertiary
+Checks the user's category guess.
-The color indigo is not in the list of known colors.
+Displays "Error: Color not recognized"
 ```

 ---